 Eutrophication, also known as nutrient pollution, describes the excess accumulation of nutrients (primarily nitrogen and phosphorus) in bodies of water.
-Like people, plants need nutrients.
-However, excessive amounts can become a problem.
+Like people, plants need nutrients, but too much of a good thing can be a problem.
 Although nutrients occur naturally, most of the nutrients in our waterways come from human activities like agricultural practices, fossil fuel emissions, landscaping, and stormwater and wastewater runoff.
-Nutrient pollution can exacerbate algae blooms leading to more severe blooms that occur more frequently.
+Nutrient pollution can exacerbate algae blooms, leading to more severe blooms that occur more frequently.